Wonchan-Kim/Obsidian_CS/School/CMPT403/HW/ASGN4.md

    ![[Pasted image 20251105190709.png]]

 2. **Smurf attack**
    A Smurf attack: an attacker sends ICMP Echo Requests with a spoofed source IP (victim) and destination set to the network broadcast address.
 Hosts on the broadcast network reply to the spoofed source (victim), amplifying traffic toward the victim and potentially overwhelming it.
-The example below shows typical Smurf-style traffic.
+The packets highlighted below shows typical Smurf-style traffic.
    ![[Pasted image 20251105125112.png]]

 **(c)** **SYN floods (outline)**